 Seriously, if you thought making homemade salad dressing was hard, this recipe is going to prove you wrong.
 Plus, there’s nothing like a pouring that homemade drizzle over your freshly made salad.

-It’s truly the best eggplant salad recipe.
+It’s truly the best eggplant salad recipe and will become a fall side dish favorite.
 Let me show you how easy it is!

 Other beyond yummy eggplant recipes you’ll love to dig into: Buy all that eggplant, sister.
-Then use it all up to make my eggplant parm.
-It's made in ‘stacks’ with a savory, crispy crust.
+Then use it all up to make my eggplant parm or this cheesy eggplant rollatini.
 And if you’ve got a bit leftover, these air fryer eggplant fries are a fun way to get the kids eating a new veggie, too!

 Ingredient callouts